In The Bag: My Must Have Travel Gear

 2. Cable Lock.
 Essential.
 I have like 5 of these guys and always take a few with me when I travel.
 It’s the cable part of the lock that’s useful.
 It fits through most locker holes and bags and since its TSA compliant, you can lock up your bags when you check it in.
 There’s not much else I can wax on about how useful a lock is, but I’ll say one that is one I’ve had for at least 7 years now and I haven’t switched to a different one yet.
 I use it everyday at the gym when I’m home as well.
 I also keep a short braided cable that pairs perfect with these locks when I need to secure my bag or luggage down to something to keep the opportunistic thieves from just walking away with my bag while I’m sleeping on a train or something.

 3. Sony RX100 IV.
 As a photographer, I’m constantly thinking about which camera and lenses to bring with me.
 It changes depending on where I go and what I plan to shoot.
 As a professional, I always want to make sure I have the best quality to work from, so it was a surprise to me how often I turned to a small point and shoot camera over the last few months of my trip.
-I’ll mention off the bat that this is a $1000 point and shoot camera.
-That’s not cheap, but it’s worth every single penny (there’s the 3rd generation that’s cheaper and has similar features).
+I’ll mention off the bat that this is a $850 point and shoot camera.
+That’s not cheap, but it’s worth every single penny (there’s the 3rd generation that’s cheaper and there’s the 5th generation that’s more expensive).
 Without getting too technical (I’ll save that for a separate post about all my favorite camera gear), this small, pocketable camera has a sensor that’s bigger than most that’s found in a similar sized camera.

 4. Ex-Officio Travel Underwear.
 What is travel underwear and how is it different from normal underwear?
 To answer that question, I’ll ask you a simple question first.
 Have you ever had to hand wash your delicates while squatting on a rock in the river?
 If the answer is yes, then you’ll know that there’s probably not a dryer hiding behind those trees in the jungle for you to use.
 These Ex-Officio underwear are made of some awesome synthetic blend that allows for quick drying and moisture/odor wicking.
 That also means that if you happen to not be able to change your underwear for a couple of days, you’ll still be able to have friends.
 They are also extremely comfortable.
 So comfortable that I’ve bought a lot more of these and just wear them as my normal underwear even at home.
 If you want to buy me a coffee or churro, I’ll be happy to sit down and tell you about all the times where I was eternally grateful for having a pair of these on, instead of a normal pair of tighty whities.
 For men, I prefer the Ex-Officio Boxer Briefs version.
 In a pinch, I wouldn’t mind dropping trough and jumping in a hot tub with these on and I like to look a little more dignified wandering half awake to the shared bathroom in a hostel when I don’t have pants on.
 For women, I probably shouldn’t advise you on your underwear choice, but if I had to pick something that is functional and still looks good, I’d go with the Ex-Officio Mesh Hipkini.
 Look, there’s also a string bikini version and some with laces if that’s your thing.
 And that’s all I have to say on that subject.